Brewing a Nut Brown All Grain Ale: A Recipe and All You Need To Know.

 Still, nothing was explicitly called brown ale until the early 20th century.

-Mann’s and Newcastle Brown Ale came on the market, but other brewers tried to get into the market by bottling their mild ale as a brown ale.
+Mann’s and Newcastle Brown Ales came on the market, but other brewers tried to enter the market by bottling their mild ale as brown ale.

 Brown ale declined, but American micros re-invented it at the end of the 20th century.

-Now, there are three types of brown ale listed by BJCP: Southern English, Northern English, and American Brown Ale.
+BJCP now lists three types of brown ale: Southern English, Northern English, and American Brown Ale.

 Brewing Nut Brown Ales